FrankYang0610/project-consensus/project-consensus-backend/courses/README.md

   - Outputs nested fields required by frontend: `rating`, `attributes`, `teachers`
   - Outputs `terms` list (falls back to single-element array composed of current `term` when empty)
-  - Outputs `otherTeacherCourses`: Other courses with same `subjectCode` but different `subjectId`, with teacher, rating, and attribute summary
+  - Outputs `otherTeacherCourses`: Other courses with same `subjectCode` but different `courseId`, with teacher, rating, and attribute summary
   - Passes through `curriculum` field (with light structure validation):
     - `college.majors[]` must be array; `major.semesters[]` must be array; `semester.semester ∈ {spring, summer, fall}`; `year` is integer